sedaprotocol/.github/.github/ISSUE_TEMPLATE/refactor.md

 ## ♻️ Refactor

 <!--
-    What needs to be refactored in **the-repo-name**?
+    What needs to be refactored?
 -->

-(Write your description here)

 ## Motivation

 <!--
     Why should this code be refactored?
-Does it offer any user experience benefits?
-Does it make the code easier to work with?
-Is it a simple renaming?
+    What are the benefits in terms of:
+        - Developer experience
+        - Code maintainability
+        - Code readability
 -->

-(Outline your motivation here)

 ## Implementation

 <!--
     How does the code need to be changed?
-Is it simple enough to be a refactor, or should it be a feature?
+How do we guarantee no functionality is impacted?
 -->

 **Are you willing to open a pull request?** (See